singh-man/books/crackingTheCoding/19_hints.md

 - \#668.
 16.23   Looking at this table again, note that the number of rows will be 5ᵏ, where k is the max number of calls to rand5().
 In order to make each value between 0 and 6 have equal probability, 1/7th of the rows must map to 0,  1/7th to 1, and so on.
 Is this possible?
 - \#669.
 17.18   Another way of thinking about the brute force is that we take each starting index and find the next instance of each element in the target string.
 The maximum of all these next instances marks the end of a subsequence which contains all the target characters.
 What is the runtime of this?
 How can we make it faster?
 - \#670.
 16.6    Think about how you would merge two sorted arrays.
 - \#671.
 17.5    When the above tables have equal values for the number of As and Bs, the entire subarray (starting from index 0) has an equal number of As and Bs.
-How could you use this table to find qualifying subarrays that don't start at index O?
+How could you use this table to find qualifying subarrays that don't start at index 0?
 - \#672.
 17.19   Part 2: Adding the numbers together will tell us the result of a   +  b.
 Multiplying the numbers together will tell us the result of a * b.
 How can we get the exact values for a and b?
 - \#673.
 16.24   If we sorted the array, we could do repeated binary searches for the complement of a number.
 What if, instead, the array is given to us sorted?
 Could we then solve the problem in O(N) time and O(1) space?
 - \#674.
 16.19   If you were given the row and column of a water cell, how can you find all connected spaces?
 - \#675.
 17.7    We can treat adding X, Y as synonyms as adding an edge between the X node and the Y node.
 How then do we figure out the groups of synonyms?